priyanshudey11/QuantumGNN-/README.md

 ### Solving the "MPS Bottleneck"
 Running quantum simulations on Apple Silicon (MPS) is traditionally challenging due to lack of native sparse tensor support and thread safety issues in simulators.
-*   **Solution:** We implemented `ParallelQuantumInteractionLayer` which intelligently offloads quantum circuit evaluation to CPU threads while keeping the rest of the pipeline on the GPU, preventing `AssertionError` crashes and maximizing throughput.
+*   **Solution:** I implemented `ParallelQuantumInteractionLayer` which intelligently offloads quantum circuit evaluation to CPU threads while keeping the rest of the pipeline on the GPU, preventing `AssertionError` crashes and maximizing throughput.

 ### IBM Runtime Integration
 Uses `qiskit-ibm-runtime` primitives (`Estimator`, `Sampler`) for efficient session-based execution on IBM hardware, reducing queue times and latency.